 The warning was not heeded to by the party’s acting national chairman, Solomon Khan who went ahead with the polls that saw Macdella Cooper and other executives elected to lead the party.

 The court’s final decision means Macdella Cooper will have to contest again for the party’s flagbearer position when a new date is set.

 ULD Secretary General Prince Varney said the party will convene an extraordinary session this week on the election of new executives and flagbearer.

 However, lawyers of the respondents have vowed to advance the case to the Supreme Court.

 Liberia’s electoral commission this week certified four political parties to the active 22 ahead of the October 10 general elections.

 26 parties are expected to file their nominations for the legislative and presidential elections in two weeks.

 If nominated again, 40-year-old former model and philanthropist MacDella Cooper will rub shoulders with veteran politicians who want to direct the affairs of Africa’s oldest republic state.

-She hopes to become the continent’s fourth elected female head of state.
+She hopes to become the continent’s second democratically elected female president.

 Who is Macdella Cooper?